 Following our recently set format, we’ll first talk about maintenance, then move on to have some fun with modifications.
 In the E9X chassis, since the oldest is just barely ten years old, you really don’t need to do much.
 What does need attention, however, is not exactly what we would call fun.

 If you just picked up an M3, hopefully, it came with an extensive service history.
 If not, be ready to dig in for some fun.
 The S65, and most modern BMW performance engines, notoriously eat up rod bearings.
 If yours hasn’t been serviced or you aren’t entirely positive that it has or hasn’t, you’re going to want to tackle the rod bearing replacement with some WPC Treated Rod Bearings for future-proofing and peace of mind.
 These engines love to live at the red line, so don’t have one of your fun sessions become a not-so-fun surprise bonfire.
 Replace your rod bearings.
+Our catalog of BMW M3 parts has everything you’ll need to keep your E9X in peak condition.

 Basic service is recommended as well.
 That means spark plugs, coil packs, drive belts, and looking for any sign of oil leaks.
 We love LIQUI MOLY Molygen oil as it provides essential lubrication benefits we have discussed in articles before and also reacts under UV light to let you know where any leaks might be hiding.
 When you go through and do your initial oil service, ignition service, and accessory service, clean around all the major gasket locations.
 After a few drive cycles, any oil leaks will begin to present themselves.
 Just take that UV light provided with your Molygen oil service kit and shine around all the gaskets.
 If you see a green glow, then you found the source of your leak!